RPNATION1/Tradingalgos/README.md

 **Discord**: https://discord.gg/BfA23aYz

 ## Configuration missing in update.ini for RPNATION1/Tradingalgos: Expected sections TradingalgosUpdate and TradingalgosEmojis - May 01, 2025 📝
 -

+## Configuration missing in update.ini for RPNATION1/Tradingalgos: Expected sections TradingalgosUpdate and TradingalgosEmojis - May 01, 2025 📝
+-